What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The New England Center for Investigative Reporting is a nonprofit investigative journalism project based at Boston University, the first such organization that covers local and regional issues.

 The Center was founded in 2009 and is funded by the university as well as a $400,000 Knight Foundation grant.
-The Center is staffed by two full-time reporters and a producer, along with the involvement of BU professors and students.
-As of 2012, it was receiving $340,000 per year from non-foundation sources.
+The Center was staffed as of 2012 by four full-time employees, along with the involvement of BU professors and students.
+As of 2012, it was receiving $340,000 per year from non-foundation sources, just less than half of its total funding.

 The Center publishes reports in multiple outlets, with Boston-area media partners including the Boston Globe, New England Cable News, WBUR public radio, and the Christian Science Monitor.
 The Center also does some contract research work.